Sister Abigail F. Appleton

 Abigail Frances Appleton, Shaker seamstress, and domestic worker, was born September 15, 1868, in Boston, Massachusetts, the daughter of Edward and Lucy (Wheeler) Appleton.

 Abigail (Abbie) was the first of the Appleton girls to join the Shaker community in Enfield, New Hampshire.
 She came in July 1884 at the age of 16.
 After living at the gathering order for four months she was taken into the Church Family.
 Her sisters Margarett and Flora, ages 18 and 4, followed her to Enfield in 1885.
 All three Appleton sisters remained Shakers for life, relocating to Canterbury Shaker Village when the Enfield community closed.

 Abbie lived in the Great Stone Dwelling where she rotated through housekeeping assignments, usually serving for one month in each domestic department.
 Small groups of young sisters managed the dining room, assisted in the bake room, or worked in the kitchen, dairy, or laundry.
-As they gained experience some of them were put in charge of individual departments, and were given job titles like dairy matron, laundry deaconess or cook.
+As they gained experience some of them were put in charge of individual departments and were given job titles such as dairy matron, laundry deaconess, or cook.

 In the 1870 U.S. Census, Abbie’s occupation is listed as “seamstress” but there is no Shaker record of her ever being assigned to a particular office of care in the Church family.
 Instead, she was part of the workforce of sisters who helped to maintain a large household under the direction of the family deaconess.